Nishant-Kerketta/MINI-PROJECTS/README.md

-A Simple login and sugn up page with account recovery option.
+A Simple login and sign up page with account recovery option.